Governor talks strategy to reduce gun violence

 ALBANY, N.Y.
-(NEWS10) – Governor Cuomo was in Brooklyn today to discuss the issue of gun violence.
+(NEWS10) — Governor Andrew Cuomo was in Brooklyn Wednesday to discuss the issue of gun violence.
 He collaborated with Democrat candidate for New York City Mayor Eric Adams, lawmakers, and advocates to address the uptick.

 “As goes New York City goes New York State.
 It is an interwoven destiny,” the Governor said.
 “I agree with you.
 The way goes New York City goes New York State and in fact goes America,” Adams said.